quietmid/RestaurantDiscover/README.md

 # RestaurantDiscover

 ## Overview
 A mock food app feature built in Kotlin involving retrieving API endpoint based on a set of coordinates.
-The product will cycle through 9 sets of coordinate and displayed up to 15 restaurants based on the location.
-Each restaurant will have it's name, short description, an image and a favorite button.
-User will be able to favorite the restaurant they want and the liked restaurant will be saved when the app reopens.
-On the top there are three tabs, you start with Discover and you can select Favorite and see all the restaurants that you have favorited.
+The product will cycle through 9 sets of coordinates and display up to 15 restaurants based on the location.
+Each restaurant will have its name, short description, an image and a favorite button.
+Users will be able to favorite the restaurant they want, and their liked restaurant will be saved when the app reopens.
+At the top there are three tabs: Discover, Favorite, and Search.
+The app starts with the Discover tab, and users can switch to Favorite to see all their favorited restaurants.
+Search tab hasn't been implemented.

 This was a challenging but rewarding project.
 The Favorite tab feature was added later but the Discover Tab was completed within 14 days of me learning Kotlin.